-When the Ethernet transceiver (DP8392 CTI) detects a collision, it generates a 10 MHz signal to the differential collision inputs (CD \pm) of the DP83901A.
-When these inputs are detected active, the DP83901A uses this signal to back off its current transmission and reschedule another one.
+When in AUI mode, when the Ethernet transceiver (DP8392 CTI) detects a collision, it generates a 10 MHz signal to the differential collision inputs (CD $\pm$ ) of the DP83902A.
+When these inputs are detected active, the DP83902A uses this signal to back off its current transmission and reschedule another one.